rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 More specifically, **for x64-based CPUs**, we recommend a CPU that supports the [BMI2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set#BMI2_(Bit_Manipulation_Instruction_Set_2)) extension - check the manufacturer's specs for your CPU to see if it is supported.
 Not all modern CPUs support this; for example, Celeron CPUs tend not to include it.

-ARM-based CPUs (such as the Raspberry Pi, the Mac M1 or M2, or the Rock 5B) do not apply to the BMI2 extension above.
+ARM-based CPUs (such as the Mac M1 or M2, or the Rock 5B) do not apply to the BMI2 extension above.

 ::: tip NOTE
 If you are interested in using a NUC, you can tell how modern the NUC is by its model number.